Skolem Meets Bateman-Horn: A Universal Skolem Set

+Multiplication by a root of unity preserves the support, degree, algebraic integrality, and all height bounds for the coefficients of $R_i$.
+We may therefore apply the argument below separately in each of the at most $M$ residue classes and, within a fixed class, suppress the tildes and the subscript $r$.

-Similar to Step 4, we will establish the bound~\eqref{eq:desired} by giving an upper bound on the number of solutions of~\eqref{eq:5} and hence on the number of representations of $n$.
+As in Step 4, we will establish the bound~\eqref{eq:desired} by giving an upper bound on the number of solutions of~\eqref{eq:5} and hence on the number of representations of $n$.
 In lieu of Theorem~\ref{thm:SchSch}, we use a bespoke argument that uses ideas of \cite{AV09,ESS,SchlickeweiS00}, but which is greatly simplified by exploiting the assumption that no two representations of $n$ are correlated.
+For either fixed sign $\eta$, the map $(q,a)\mapsto a+\eta q$ is injective on the representations under consideration, and any two distinct values in its image differ by at least $\sqrt{\log X}$; otherwise the corresponding representations would be correlated.

 The argument is by induction on the number of summands $|I| \le k$.
 To get started, we set $\ell:=|I|$, relabel the roots so that $I=\{1,\ldots,\ell\}$, and restate Equation~\eqref{eq:5} as follows: